Being Honest With Ourselves

 I make bad decisions just as I did last night when I had pizza.
 But I know I am making them.
 I don’t play games with myself trying to pretend those bad decisions aren’t bad decisions.

 I believe deep down inside we all know what is right and wrong.
 It’s part of our moral DNA.
-We just have to listen to what our gut is telling us and your gut instincts are almost always right.
+We just have to listen to what our gut is telling us, and our gut instincts are almost always right.

 I know this is not an easy subject to face.
 There’s a large fear factor here.
 But being honest with yourself is one of the first steps towards experiencing true happiness and satisfaction in life.
 Will you work on being 100% honest with yourself?